Code-Institute-Submissions/Jtune89-JT_Blog_MS4_JanResub/README.md

 Testing

-HTML Validator – no issues found
-CSSC Validator – no issues found
+HTML Validator – does not like django and has some errors relating to construct of Django code CSSC Validator – no issues found
 Python Validator – no issues found